anath2110/GENEVIC/README.md

 ---

+## Credits

+This project was made possible by the dedicated efforts of our research team and the comprehensive support provided by [Bioinformatics and Systems Medicine Laboratory, McWilliams School of Bioinformatics, UTHealth Houston](https://www.uth.edu/bioinfo/).

+### Team Members
+- **Member 1 Name** (Department Name): Role/Contribution
+- **Member 2 Name** (Department Name): Role/Contribution
+- ...

+### Supervision and Guidance
+- **Supervisor Name** (Department Name): Their contribution or how they helped

+### Organizational Support
+- **[Organization Name](Organization URL)**: We extend our sincere gratitude to our organization for providing the infrastructure, resources, and environment conducive to innovative research.
+  - **Department 1**: Special thanks to the Department 1 for [specific support or contribution].
+  - **Department 2**: Special thanks to the Department 2 for [specific support or contribution].
+  - ...

+### Major Reference Websites
+- **[Website Name 1](Website URL 1)**: Description of the information or data provided by the website.
+- **[Website Name 2](Website URL 2)**: Description of the information or data provided by the website.
+- ...

+### GitHub Repositories and Resources
+- **[Repository/Resource Name 1](GitHub URL 1)**: Description of how the repository/resource contributed to the project.
+- **[Repository/Resource Name 2](GitHub URL 2)**: Description of how the repository/resource contributed to the project.

+---
+Our heartfelt thanks go to each team member, department, and external contributor for their indispensable roles in the fruition of this project.
 ## Cite Us

 If you use this software in your research or wish to refer to its results, please cite the following paper: